Sign In

 Nvidia CEO Jensen Huang has said that the next generation of American millionaires will not come from Silicon Valley or Wall Street but from skilled trades like plumbing, electrical work, and construction.

-Speaking with reporters, Huang explained that the demand for hands-on professionals is rising faster than ever as the United States faces a serious worker shortage during a time of housing and infrastructure expansion.
+Speaking with reporters, Huang explained that the demand for hands-on professionals is rising faster than ever as the United States faces a serious worker shortage amid housing and infrastructure expansion.

 “The future belongs to builders,” Huang said confidently.
 “If you are an electrician, plumber, or carpenter, we’re going to need hundreds of thousands of you to build all of these factories.”
 He added that these jobs now offer financial independence and security without the crushing burden of student debt.